att/snappy-frontend-usersguide/sources/installation.md

 To *stop* the Frontend service: ```srv/snappyfe/bin/stop```

 By default the Frontend will run on port 8080.
-Use the *port_number* option to to change it.
+Use the *port_number* option to change it.